Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 * WARN or CRIT depending on how the number of locks compares to `--warning` and `--critical`, which take [Nagios range expressions](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/THRESHOLDS.md).
 The default `--warning=0` alerts on the first lock.
 Exclusions count towards the same number.
 * WARN if the package manager refuses a lock configuration, whatever the number of locks says.
 Such a host cannot install or upgrade anything until the file is fixed.
 * WARN if a `versionlock.toml` declares a version dnf 5 does not act on, so the locks in it are not applied.
 They are not counted as locks in place, because they are not.
 * WARN if a lock list holds an entry the package manager cannot parse.
 It looks like a lock in the file but holds nothing, so it is named separately instead of being counted as one.
+On dnf 5 that covers an entry left without a single usable condition, and such an entry cancels every other lock on the same package name as well.
-* A single entry dnf 5 marks invalid, because it carries a condition key the package manager does not know or no condition at all, is not counted as a lock either. dnf 5 reports it the same way under `dnf5 versionlock list`.
+* WARN if a lock configuration cannot be read by the check itself, which on dnf 5 means an interpreter older than Python 3.11.
+The locks the check did read are still reported, and the verdict says what was searched instead of claiming that nothing is locked.
 * OK if `--match` and `--ignore` leave nothing to check, unless `--no-match-severity` says otherwise.
 The summary then still names how many locks and exclusions the host carries and says that the filters dropped them, so an all-green service does not read like a check that never ran.
 * UNKNOWN if the host has no dnf or yum configuration at all, which means the check is deployed on a host that does not install its packages with RPM.
 * `--always-ok` forces OK for everything the thresholds decide.
 It does not cover UNKNOWN, which is reported whatever else is set.